$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Nonlinear PCA

 When using a zero-centred function like $\tanh$, its input should also be zero-centred, so, to obtain a non-centred version of nonlinear PCA, we can simply subtract the mean, and then add it back after passing through the nonlinear function:

-We are simply standardising (or normalising to zero mean and unit variance) the components before the nonlinearity and then undoing the standardisation after the nonlinearity.
-This could also be seen as applying a batch normalisation layer \citep{ioffe2015batch} and then undoing it after the nonlinearity.
+We are simply standardizing (or normalizing to zero mean and unit variance) the components before the nonlinearity and then undoing the standardization after the nonlinearity.
+This could also be seen as applying a batch normalization layer \citep{ioffe2015batch} and then undoing it after the nonlinearity.

 We can find an upper bound of the loss by writing